Consents and Permits

 Bradwell B is a Nationally Significant Infrastructure Project (NSIP), so in order to build the new station we need to apply for a special type of planning application called a Development Consent Order (DCO).
 These applications are assessed by the Planning Inspectorate, which will then make a recommendation to the UK Government, and the Secretary of State will make the final decision on whether to grant the DCO.

 Generic Design Assessment

-The Office for Nuclear Regulation (ONR) and the Environment Agency (EA) are jointly conducting a Generic Design Assessment of the reactor technology that we will be using at Bradwell B, the UK HPR1000.
-Their work is to ensure that the reactor design is applicable to UK regulatory standards of safety, security and environmental protection.
-If the UK HPR1000 passes the process, they will issue a design acceptance confirmation and a statement of design acceptability.
-These will then enable us to construct this reactor design in the UK.
+The Office for Nuclear Regulation (ONR) and the Environment Agency (EA) have jointly conducted a Generic Design Assessment (GDA) of the reactor technology that we will be using at Bradwell B, the UK HPR1000.
+The regulators provided independent scrutiny to ensure that the reactor design is applicable to UK regulatory standards of safety, security and environmental protection.

 Nuclear Site Licence

 To build Bradwell B, we will need a nuclear site licence and subsequent permissions from the Office for Nuclear Regulation (ONR) to progress with construction and other stages of the development.
 We will make a site licence application to the ONR, and during the licensing process we will demonstrate that the site is both suitable for deploying the UK HPR1000 technology, and that we are a capable organisation to fulfil the obligations of a nuclear site licensee.

 Separate from the nuclear site licence, the ONR and the Health and Safety Executive are also responsible for regulating Bradwell B’s emergency preparedness in the unlikely event of an off-site accident.
 Bradwell B cannot be built unless these arrangements are adequate and cannot be operated unless the arrangements are maintained.